-Kim Drennon, Veronica Johnson, Marshall Hall, Louise Martin, Emma Anthony - Dietary Staff responsible for preparing three meals a day for inmates and for providing one meal for staff.
+Inmate food service is provided by a total of six staff, which includes one supervisor and five dietary correctional officers.
+The staff is responsible for preparing three meals a day for inmates and for providing one meal for staff.
 Ordering of food supplies, maintaining sanitation, and preparing special diets as directed by the medical department while complying with all Health Department inspections are also part of the daily routine of Food Service staff.
 A Registered Dietician approves menus annually.